 "Congress shall make no law that applies to the citizens of the United States that does not apply equally to the Senators and/or Representatives; and, Congress shall make no law that applies to the Senators and/or Representatives that does not apply equally to the citizens of the United States."This idea seems to be closely associated with that of Term Limits.
-That one is basically that current voter wisdom, as demonstrated by the qualifications of political candidates who have currently been elected by them, is so overwhelmingly superior to that of any possible subsequent constituency that it should be imposed by law on all future generations, forever.
+That one is basically that current voter wisdom, as demonstrated by the qualifications of political candidates who have currently been nominated or elected by them, is so overwhelmingly superior to that of any possible subsequent constituency that it should be imposed by law on all future generations, forever.
 I see no good reason rationally to attempt to dissuade anyone who is so out of touch with reality that he or she holds that view.

 The 28th Amendment is such an incredibly bad idea that even its proponents feel the need to justify it.
 The justifications I've seen are the following:

 Instead of dealing with these one at a time, it might be appropriate to make a few observations:

 The Constitution of the United States may be the greatest achievement of mankind ever, perhaps the greatest that ever can be.
 Our Constitution is so good, it has been imitated by virtually every modern nation on the face of the earth.
 The first ten Amendments, the Bill of Rights, were not so much changes as they were additions, kind of an "Article VIII" that didn't fit conveniently into the other seven Articles.
 In spite of the fact that the Bill of Rights has had unforeseen consequences, it has generally turned out well.